githubpartners/learning-lab-markdown/innersource-theory-to-practice.md

 ---

+Learn about the concept of InnerSource and put it to use in this carefully crafted learning path.

+---

 ## (1) An introduction to InnerSource

 _A GitHub whitepaper that defines InnerSource, deep dives into the theory, and provides sensible steps to get started._